-A variety of software packages will plot, contour, and analyze x,y,z data.
+A variety of software packages will plot, contour, visualize and analyze x,y,z data.
 We have used Surface 3 in the past, a Mac based, freeware program from the Kansas Geological Survey (which unfortunately has not been kept up to date).
 Enough advantages have accumulated that now we use Surfer, a PC commercial product, which is available in the DSC computer lab.
 The similarities between the two are significant, but Surfer has more options.
-In both cases you can learn enough in an hour to produce usable products, which is the purpose of this lab.
+In both cases you can learn enough in an hour or two to produce usable products, which is the purpose of this lab.

 Once you have the data you can think of the process of producing a contour map with the computer as 5 fold: